‘Pokemon GO’ Update: Niantic Releases 80+ New Pokemon, PoGo Servers Crash

 — Pokémon Go Servers (@PoGoServer) February 17, 2017

-What did you think of the latest Pokemon Go update?
+What did you think of the latest Pokemon GO update?
 Will these changes make you want to play the game again?
 Sound off your thoughts in the comments section below.

 [Featured Image by Mike Coppola/Getty Images]